-- Where services or activities are provided separately by another body using the school premises, the Head Teacher and Governing Body will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection and that relevant safeguarding checks have been made in respect of staff and volunteers. - If this assurance is not achieved then an application to use premises will be refused.
+- Where services or activities are provided separately by another body using the school premises, the Principal and Board of Mangement will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection and that relevant safeguarding checks have been made in respect of staff and volunteers. - If this assurance is not achieved then an application to use premises will be refused.

-22. Security
+21. Security

-• All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.

-- Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within guidance.
+- All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within guidance.
 Visitors will be expected to sign in and out via the office visitors log and to display a visitors badge whilst on school site.
-An information and guidance booklet will be given to all new visitors to our school.
 Any individual who is not known or identifiable should be challenged for clarification and reassurance. - The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.

-23. Monitoring and Review
+22. Monitoring and Review

-• All school staff (including temporary staff and volunteers) will have access to a copy of this policy.
-The policy will also be available to parents/carers.
+- All school staff will have access to a copy of this policy.
+The policy will also be available to parents/carers. - The policy will be reviewed annually.

-24. Local Support
+23. Local Support

-All members of staff in Southborough CE Primary School are made aware of local support available

-• Contact details for Area Safeguarding Adviser (Education Safeguarding Team)
+- All members of staff in Quest School are made aware of local support available - Contact details for Area Safeguarding Adviser (Education Safeguarding Team)